-Site Allocations Justifications Open Space PECK02 Previous Ref: N/a SHLAA Ref: N/a Location: St Mary Magdalene's Churchyard, Church Road Details of Allocation: Open Space:- Cemeteries and Churchyards detached from the settlement and standing to the south of the hamlet.
+Site Allocations Justifications Open Space PECK02 Previous Ref: N/a SHLAA Ref: N/a Location: St Mary Magdalene's Churchyard, Church Road Details of Allocation: Open Space: Cemeteries and Churchyards detached from the settlement and standing to the south of the hamlet.
 The site has an area of 0.43 hectares.
-This site also provides the setting of a heritage asset which must be considered in line with policy DM11 and DM12.
+This site also provides the setting of a heritage asset which must be considered in leatification for the line with policy DM11 and DM12.
 Justification for the This area of open space was not assessed Allocation: through the Open Space, Sports and Recreational Facilities Study (July 2011) however it fulfils the criteria to be classified within the cemeteries and churchyards typology.
 As such this area of open space will be safeguarded inline with policy DM8.
-Community Facilities PECK03 Previous Ref: N/a SHLAA Ref: N/a Location: Details of Allocation: St Mary Magdalene's Church, Church Road Details of Allocation.
-A religious community congregational space detached from the settlement and standing to the south of the hamlet.
+PECK05 Previous Ref: N/a SHLAA Ref: N/a Location: Peckleton Common, Main Street Details of Allocation: Open Space: Amenity Green Space towards the east of the settlement Modified justification for This allocation was identified through the the Allocation: consultation on the Site Allocations and Development Management Policies DPD Pre- Submission Version (February 2014).
+Subsequently a site visit was carried out to ensure that it met the Open Space, Sports and Recreational Facilities Study Methodology.
+The allocation of this site can help safeguard it as a valued open space through policy DM8 and offer enhancement in the future.
+Community Facilities PECK03 Previous Ref: N/a SHLAA Ref: N/a Location: St Mary Magdalene's Church, Church Road Details of Allocation: A religious community congregational space detached from the settlement and standing to the south of the hamlet.
 The allocation includes the parking area to the side.
 The churchyard is identified as open space and will be safeguarded inline with policy DM8.
 This building is Grade I listed and will be safeguarded in line with policy DM11 and DM12 as a heritage asset.
 Justification for the The Community, Cultural and Tourism Facilities Allocation: Review (Jan 2013) identifies this site as a community facility to be safeguarded in line with policy DM25.
 These facilities often serve as the centre of rural community life and often provide opportunities for social events as well as for religious purposes.
-Previous Ref: N/a PECK04 SHLAA Ref: N/a Location: Peckleton Village Hall, Main Street Details of Allocation: A community congregational facility situated to Dotails of Allocation. the east of the hamlet.
+PECK04 Previous Ref: N/a SHLAA Ref: N/a Location: Peckleton Village Hall, Main Street Details of Allocation: A community congregational facility situated to the east of the hamlet.
 The allocation includes the parking area to the rear.
 Justification for the The Community, Cultural and Tourism Facilities Allocation: Review (Jan 2013) identifies this site as a congregational community facility providing activities such as sewing club, art club, race nights, quiz night and Italian classes.
 This facility is to be safeguarded in line with policy DM25.
 PECK01 Previous Ref: PEC01 SHLAA Ref: N/a Location: The Settlement Boundary for Peckleton Details of Allocation: The revised settlement boundary hugs the settlements built form and curtilages and includes new site allocations and extant planning permissions.
-Justification for the Allocation: In order to indicate where the boundaries for development and settlement limits exist, it is necessary to set out the settlement boundary.
+Justification for the In order to indicate where the boundaries for Allocation: development and settlement limits exist, it is necessary to set out the settlement boundary.
 The settlement boundary has been amended from that illustrated in the previous Local Plan (2001) in line with the principles established in the Settlement Boundary Revision Topic Paper.